Protocols for sharing genuine multipartite entanglement by employing copies of biseparable states: Abstract

 \section{Abstract}

 Sharing genuine multipartite entanglement by considering collective use of copies of biseparable states, which are entangled across all bipartitions but lack genuine multipartite entanglement at the single-copy level, plays a central role in several quantum information processing protocols, and has been referred as genuine multipartite entanglement activation.
 We present a protocol for three-qutrit systems showing that two copies of rank-two biseparable states, entangled across every bipartition, are sufficient to generate a genuinely multipartite entangled state with nonzero probability.
 This contrasts with the three-qubit scenario where many copies of biseparable states might be required for sharing genuine multipartite entanglement.
 We subsequently generalize our protocols to the case of an arbitrary number of parties.
-Our protocol does not rely on the implementation of joint measurements on the copies of states.
 Interestingly, the proposed construction naturally leads to the activation of genuinely nonlocal correlations, yielding a result that is stronger than genuine multipartite entanglement activation alone.